MarxMustermann/OfMiceAndMechs/INSTALL.md

 # installation

-known-dependencies:
+## how to install and run the game

+install the dependencies and run the executeMe.py file or Dowload zip from http://ofmiceandmechs.com/ and double click exceuteMe.exe

+## dependencies

 * python3
-* python3-urwid
-* mplayer (for music)
 * pygame for python3 (for tile based mode)

-## how to install and run the game

-install the dependencies and run the executeMe.py file
+* python3-tcod

 ### debian based sytems